Want to jump straight to the answer? The best document management software for most people is eFileCabinet.

 With AI technology, all you need to know is what type of document you’re looking for.
 Then you can organize the content based on criteria like project title, author, customer, or expiration date.

-M-Files will automatically detect duplicate content.
-Rather than having multiple versions of the same or slightly different documents on your storage system, it will automatically update the latest document to one singular file.
+It automatically detects duplicate content and updates the latest document to one singular file.
 This way you always know that you’re viewing or working with the latest version.

 With M-Files, you can store a wide range of document types, including emails.
 The software also allows you to collaborate with external users who don’t have M-Files.
 That content can be shared as a secure link.